 The primary function of insurance is to spread risk through the collection of premiums from many to pay for the losses of a few.
 Premiums, therefore, are designed to reflect the risk of loss.
-In 2004, based on current forecasts, ICBC will earn \$3 billion in premiums for both basic and optional insurance from more than 2.8 million policies.
-In the same year, the company will incur approximately \$2.2 billion1 in insurance claims costs from almost 925,000 claims processed through ICBC's 24-hour telephone claims handling facility, province-wide network of over 40 claims service locations, and corporate website, www.icbc.com.
+In 2004, ICBC earned approximately \$3.0 billion in premiums for both basic and optional insurance from more than 2.8 million annualized policies sold.
+In the same year, the company incurred approximately \$2.3 billion1 in insurance claims costs from almost 930,000 claims processed through ICBC's 24-hour telephone claims handling facility, province-wide network of over 40 claims service locations, and corporate website, www.icbc.com.

 Much like vehicle owners in other provinces, BC residents are legally required to purchase a basic package of insurance.
 For the basic product, private passenger and commercial vehicle owners (excluding buses, taxis, limousines, and extra-provincial trucking and transport vehicles) are provided with \$200,000 in third-party legal liability protection, \$150,000 in no-fault accident benefits, and \$1 million of underinsured motorist protection.
-In addition to providing basic insurance,

-ICBC competes with private insurers for the provision of optional coverages, including extended third party legal liability, collision, comprehensive, vehicle storage, and others.
+In addition to providing basic insurance, ICBC competes with private insurers for the provision of optional coverages, including extended third party legal liability, collision, comprehensive, vehicle storage, and others.
 The figure on the following page illustrates the full spectrum of ICBC's basic and optional insurance products.